tdixon97/QbbFit/README.md

     ./BetaSpectrumHandler -l [plot_path] -i [input_path] -p [polynomial order] -q [Qbb] -o [outpath]

 add the option -I to use the improved model and -h for this help
+* [input_path] should be the path to the output file of the background model
+* [plot_path] is a path to save some plots of the interpolation
+* [out_path] is the path to the output files used for QbbFit this is a ROOT file with the functions parameterising A(E).

 ### QbbFit

 The next part of the analysis chain consists of a BAT code called QbbFit which performs a background model fit on the spectrum using the analytic approximation of the $2\nu\beta\beta$ decay spectrum shape.